Ski-touring at Mount Decoeli

 The Haines Junction and the Kluane area offer spectacular mountain recreation opportunities, and we encourage all festival participants to take advantage of those during, before or after the festival by exploring this area.

-There will be times set aside in the festival schedule for mountain recreation, and we encourage you to also come a few days before or stay longer after the festival.
+There will be times set aside in the festival schedule for mountain recreation (Friday Nov 30 daytime; Sat Dec 1 AM, and Sun Dec 2 full day), and we encourage you to also come a few days before or stay longer after the festival.
 This magical area is worth exploring!
 Ideas for winter exploring include cross-country skiing, ski-touring, fat biking, lake skating, tobogganing, snow-shoeing, roadside photography, snowmobiling or taking a glacier flight.
 See details below . . . . . .

-MOUNTAIN WORKSHOPS THROUGH YUKON COLLEGE may be happening in conjunction with this festival, please visit our Workshops page for registration details.
+MOUNTAIN WORKSHOPS THROUGH CAFN may be happening in conjunction with this festival, please visit our Workshops page for details.
 Workshops may include:

 Disclaimer: We encourage everyone who ventures into the winter environment to take appropriate safety precautions (training, gear, trip planning), and hire a guide if you are not confident in your experience and abilities in this environment.
 Some helpful links: